HOW TO KNOW WHEN IT’S TIME TO CHANGE COACH, AND WHEN IT’S NOT

 How you leave matters just as much as why you leave.

-8. Closing: Protect the Story You’re Building
+Closing | Protect the Story You're Building

+Changing coach is not about guilt, frustration, or chasing miracles.
 It is about protecting the long-term story of who your child can become.

+Choose calmly.
+Choose wisely.
 Choose for the long term.

 Next